stanleym1379/cyoa-adventure/airport.md

-Would you like to go on a international or domestic flight in the U.S.A?
+Would you like to go on a international or domestic flight from the US

 International Flights: [John F.Kennedy International Airport](jfk.md)